drewvlaz/draw-mnist/README.md

-# An Interactive UI for MNIST with PyGame
+# An Interactive UI for MNIST

 This application is written using pygame.